How to Install Custom Motorcycle Exhaust Pipes

 Step 7 – Place the Gaskets

 Gently put back and slide the gaskets and head pipes into place and hand tighten.
 Gently put back and slide the muffler in place.
-Once in place, start tightening all other attachment to the exhaust.
+Once in place, start tightening all other attachments to the exhaust.
 You can now tighten the head bolts to secure the part of the bike.